ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 - Best Time

-    Later on in the tutorial we will be saving the players best time.
+    Later on in the tutorial we will be saving the best time of the player.

 - Last Time